-Susan G. Komen® Funding for Participation in Quality Programs at Urban Practices With High Proportions of African-American Patients With Breast Cancer
+Susan G. Komen® Funding for Participation in Quality Programs for Practices With High Proportions of African-American Patients With Breast Cancer

-ASCO has received a new contract from Susan G. Komen® for ten practices in 11 specific U.S. urban centers with high proportions of African-American patients with breast cancer to participate in ASCO’s Quality Oncology Practice Initiative (QOPI®), QOPI® Certification, and Quality Training Program (QTP) for a three-year period.
+ASCO and Susan G. Komen® offers funding for eight practices in specific U.S. urban centers with high proportions of African-American patients with breast cancer to participate in ASCO’s Quality Oncology Practice Initiative (QOPI®), QOPI® Certification, and Quality Training Program (QTP) for a three-year period.

-The goal of this funding is to improve the delivery of cancer care in medically underserved communities by improving the ability of practices serving these communities to engage in quality improvement.
+The goal of this funding is to improve the delivery of cancer care in African-American Patients with Breast Cancer by improving the ability of practices serving this patient population to engage in quality improvement.
 To achieve this goal, each participating practice will engage in an individualized, structured quality improvement program.

 Once the practice meets or exceeds a benchmark QOPI® score on measures that compared the quality of their care against national standards, they can take the next step of applying for QOPI Certification.
 This entails undergoing an on-site review and peer review by a select team of oncology professionals to evaluate its performance in areas that affect patient care and safety, including: